 Get early screening by a doctor if you are exposed to chemicals that can cause this condition.

 If you think a chemical you work with is affecting your breathing, ask your employer for a copy of the Material Safety Data Sheet.
-Bring it with you to your health care provider.
+Bring it with you to your provider.